NimbleCal is built around end-to-end encryption.

 Invites are different

-Email invites are a separate delivery flow.
-NimbleCal stores and sends a plaintext invite summary with the event title, start/end time, timezone, organizer name/email, and any event location or description.
+Email invites are a separate delivery flow outside the end-to-end encrypted calendar storage path.
+NimbleCal stores and sends recipient email addresses for delivery, plus the invitation details recipients and email systems need to understand the invite, including the event title, start/end time, timezone, organizer name/email, optional organizer message, and any event location or description.

 Email invite details are accessible to anyone with the invite link.
 Keep invite links private.